SamuelDietz/liability/README.md

-# liability
+# This package is a liability

-This Node.js package triggers vulnerabilities and deprecations.
+It triggers vulnerabilities and deprecations.
 So you better update - constantly.